 Philip’s ownership of Long Branch was mainly characterized by difficult economic conditions, including the Panic of 1825 and 1837.
 While Philip, like Robert Burwell before him, utilized enslaved laborers and servants to run his plantation, he still struggled to make Long Branch extremely profitable, and by the early 1840s, he was apparently forced to sell to his nephew, Hugh Mortimer Nelson.
 Philip and Sarah would live the rest of their lives back at Rosney, the home that they had lived in before moving to Long Branch.

-Hugh, one of Clarke County’s delegates to the Virginia secession convention, was a pro-Union delegate like many residents of the Valley.
+Hugh, one of Clarke County’s delegates to the Virginia secession convention, was a pro-Union delegate as were many residents of the Valley.
 All of Hugh’s speeches from the debates survive, including an impassioned speech concerning the impact of a war on his native region:

 I come from the banks of the sparkling Shenandoah, “Daughter of the stars,” as its name imports.
 I live within a day's march of the Thermopylae of Virginia.
 That valley, now beautiful and peaceful “as the Vale of Tempe, may be a very Bochim – a place of weeping.”
 Those green fields, where now “lowing herds wind slowly o'er the lea,” may become fields of blood.
 Can you blame me, then, if I wish to try all peaceful means, consistent with Virginia honor, of obtaining our rights, before I try the last resort?